NoahToomeyBC/project-vu/README.md

 Based on our assumptions and data types, we choose to use the following machine learning model library.
   - Linear Regression from SKlearn
   - OLS Statesmodel
-  - Prophet for tiem series data
+  - Prophet for time series data

 <p align="right">(<a href="#top">back to top</a>)</p>